bhrt-sharma/capsnet-coco/README.md

-# Download

-To download all of the MSCOCO datasets (i.e., train, val, and test), simply run `sh download_dataset.sh`.

-This will, in order:

-1. Run the python script to download CoCo images (download zip files, unzip them into right directories).
-2. Remove the zip files.
-3. Download the train / val captions, unzip them, move them to the right directories, and remove the unzipped folder.
-4. Download the test captions, unzip them, move to the right directory, and remove the unzipped folder.
-5. Remove all zip files for space purposes.

-See the flags within `data/download_coco.py` for further details if you want to redownload one specific dataset.

 # Setup

 It seems that the image provided does not have the Python Imaging Library installed.
 It does, however, have Anaconda installed.
 Make sure that you have followed the instructions on the tutorial and